SKS: Service history

-A few years after the SKS was brought into service in 1949, it was rendered obsolete for the Soviet military by the new AK-47, which was adopted in increasing numbers by Soviet front-line units throughout the 1950s.
-The SKS was used by Soviet troops and Hungarian partisans alike during the 1956 Hungarian Revolution.
+The Central Intelligence Agency (CIA) first noted the SKS replacing the Mosin–Nagant with front-line Soviet units in Europe in 1954, and began compiling detailed information about the new service rifle.
+The CIA observed that the AK-47 was being introduced at the same time to replace the PPSh-41 submachine gun.
+Two years later, the SKS was used by Soviet troops and Hungarian partisans alike during the 1956 Hungarian Revolution.
 Thereafter, while the SKS was retained for various auxiliary duties, it ceased to have any real military significance in the Soviet Union.
 Only a small number remained in active service, mostly with support units, until the 1980s.
 However, the SKS found a longer second life in the service of various Soviet-aligned nations, in particular the People's Republic of China.
 The Chinese state manufactured it for decades after production had ceased in the Soviet Union, mainly to arm its vast military reserves and militia forces.
-The SKS was also in general issue with regular units of the People's Liberation Army (PLA) for thirty years as the Type 56 carbine.
-PLA forces armed primarily with Type 56 carbines fought Soviet troops armed primarily with AK-47s during the Sino-Soviet border conflict.